 CONTROLLING THE ENVIRONMENT:

 For one, make sure that you have a proper air circulation system in place.
 The constant flow of active air will cause the cannabis plants to develop stronger cell walls as opposed to growing taller.
 Also, try increasing the hours of light that your cannabis plants get.
-The decreased amount of time spent with lights turned off, your plants will focus more on bud production.
+With the decreased amount of time spent with lights turned off, your plants will focus more on bud production.
 Rather than growing vertically.

 CHOOSING THE RIGHT GENETICS:

 You can make things a whole lot easier for yourself if you start with the right genetics.
-Autoflowering and indica strains are much more compact and grow a lot shorter than sativa strains.
+Autoflowering and indica strains are much more compact and grow a lot shorter than Sativa strains.
 Picking an appropriate strain that would be a perfect fit for your gardens is crucial!
 It can solve the height problems of your cannabis plants well before having to actually experience them!

-With that being said, you can always go for sativa strains if that is your go-to.
+With that being said, you can always go for Sativa strains if that is your go-to.
 Growing them under their desired conditions while also keeping an eye on their apical dominance characteristic will help you avoid having to worry about excessively big marijuana plants.

-Big Cannabis Plants: A Blessing or A Curse
+Big Cannabis Plants: A Blessing Or A Curse

 There is an optimal height for each marijuana strain!
 Overdoing it can definitely cause more damage to your setup.
 As such, it is always recommended to keep the cannabis plants’ heights under control!